twada/qunit-tap/README.md

 * [Rhino](https://developer.mozilla.org/en/Rhino)

-HOW TO RUN VERSION COMPATIBILITY SUITE FOR DEVELOPMENT
+HOW TO RUN REGRESSION TESTS FOR DEVELOPMENT
 ---------------------------------------
 ### to run version compatibility suite for PhantomJS
 1. [download and install PhantomJS](http://phantomjs.org/download.html)